kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 1. Go to the **Functions [preview]** view at the bottom of the left navigation panel and select the lambda you want to bind to the Service Instance.
 2. Select **Select Service Bindings** in the **Service Bindings** section.
-3. Select the Redis service from the **Service Instance** drop-down list, add `REDIS_` as **Prefix for injected variables**, and make sure **Create new Secret** is checked.
+3. Select the Redis service from the **Service Instance** drop-down list, add `REDIS_` as **Prefix for injected variables**, and make sure **Create new Secret** is selected.
 4. Select **Create** to confirm changes.

-  You will see the `Service Binding creating...` message and the binding available under the **Service Bindings** section in your lambda, along with **Environment Variable Names**.
+  The `Service Binding creating...` message appears and the binding will be available in the **Service Bindings** section in your lambda, along with **Environment Variable Names**.

 The **Prefix for injected variables** field is optional.
-It adds a prefix to all environment variables injected by a given Secret from the Service Binding to the lambda.
-In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.
+It adds a prefix to all environment variables injected in a Secret to the lambda when creating a Service Binding.
+In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

 > **TIP:** It is considered good practice to use prefixes for environment variables.
-In some cases, a lambda must use several instances of a given Service Class.
+In some cases, a lambda must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

     </details>
 </div>